Cleveland Browns claim former Seahawks safety Tyvis Powell

 The Seahawks on Monday learned they had lost safety Tyvis Powell, who was claimed off waivers by the Cleveland Browns.

-When the Seahawks decided they needed some kick return help for the playoffs and decided to sign veteran Devin Hester, they waived rookie safety Tyvis Powell to make room on the 53-man roster.
+When the Seahawks decided they needed some kick return help for the playoffs and signed veteran Devin Hester, they waived rookie safety Tyvis Powell to make room on the 53-man roster.

-And when they made that move, the Seahawks hoped against hope that Powell would slip through waivers and go unclaimed and that they could then re-sign him.
+And when they made that move, the Seahawks hoped against hope that Powell would slip through waivers and go unclaimed and that they could then re-sign him following the Super Bowl (players waived after the end of the regular season cannot be claimed until after the Super Bowl).

-Instead, Seattle got official word Monday of what it had sort of expected — that Powell had been claimed by another team.
+Instead, Seattle got official word Monday of what it had begrudgingly expected was likely to happen — that Powell had been claimed by another team.
 In fact, Powell was claimed by the first team that had a chance, the Cleveland Browns (the waiver claim order is the same as that for the NFL Draft).

-Cleveland announced Monday it had claimed Powell, who starred at Ohio State and is a native of Bedford, Ohio, right outside Cleveland.
+The Browns officially announced Monday their claiming of Powell, who starred at Ohio State and is a native of Bedford, Ohio, right outside Cleveland.

 Most Read Stories